Eventually, cocaine abuse causes the brain and body to adjust to the chemical changes caused by cocaine and needs it to function normally.

 Withdrawal symptoms can appear as soon as 30 minutes after the drug is used for the last time.
 Common symptoms of cocaine withdrawal include:

-A cocaine user can experience withdrawal symptoms from half an hour after their last dose of the drug, and withdrawal symptoms can last up to ten weeks.
+A cocaine user can experience withdrawal symptoms from half an hour after their last dose of the drug, and withdrawal symptoms typically last 5-10 days.

 The duration and severity of withdrawal can vary depending on the individual.
 Factors that can influence it include the length of use and quantity, co-occurring mental health or medical issues, home environment and addiction to other substances.